Listen to this blog post

 - As dry skin also significantly aggravates the problem of thin skin, drink plenty of water to keep it hydrated.

 - Make sure you moisturize your skin each night before going to bed.
 You can use any good moisturizer, but almond or olive oil has shown to do wonders.

 - Elderlies are also advised to quit smoking.
 Research has shown that cigarette smoke deprives the skin of oxygen, paving way for wrinkles to show in pretty early.

 - Exercise is yet another way to get good skin during old age.

 - Take a nutrient-rich diet.
-Building a good skin not only requires external care, but you also need to support it internally.
-Therefore, a good diet rich in fruits and vegetables will give it an antioxidant boost, which will help in driving away the free radicals.
+Building good skin not only requires external care, but you also need to support it internally.
+Therefore, a good diet rich in fruits and vegetables will give it an antioxidant boost, which will help in driving away from the free radicals.